msuhanov/regf/Windows registry file format specification.md

 #### Base block
 A partial backup copy of a base block is stored in the first sector of a transaction log file, only the first *Clustering factor * 512* bytes of a base block are written there.

-A backup copy of a base block is not an exact copy anyway, the following modifications are performed on it by a hive writer:
+A backup copy of a base block isn't an exact copy anyway, the following modifications are performed on it by a hive writer:

 1. *File type* field is set to 1 (1 means *transaction log*);
 2. *Primary sequence number* is incremented by 1 before writing a log of dirty data.